 What are the penalties for a domestic violence conviction?

 The penalties for domestic violence depend on the type of alleged conduct and injury, as well as the criminal history of the defendant.
-If charged as a felony, domestic violence may result in a maximum of five (5) years state prison and/or a fine of up to $10,000.00.
+If charged as a felony, domestic violence may result in a maximum of 5 (five) years state prison and/or a fine of up to $10,000.00.
 If charged as a misdemeanor, domestic violence may result in up to 1 (one) year in county jail and/or a fine of up to $2,000.
 Prior convictions for assault or domestic violence may increase these minimum penalties.
-In addition, a conviction for domestic violence may require counseling, community labor, completion of a batterer’s program, anger management program, protective orders against future contact, and substantial court fines and fees.
+In addition, a conviction for domestic violence may require counseling, community labor, completion of a batterer’s program, anger management program, protective orders against future contact, and/or substantial court fines and fees.